ddnb/career-engineers/README.md

-# Vietnam Careers Job Posting Guidelines
+# Career Engineers Job Posting Guidelines

 ## **Important Notice**
 Before posting any job, please read these guidelines **CAREFULLY**.
 Posts that do not adhere to these guidelines **will not be accepted**.